IDS Center: Deadly falls

 There have been three deaths as a result of falls from the IDS Tower, one by accident and two by suicide.

+In 1996, a 32-year-old man knocked out a window in the 30th floor of the IDS Center and jumped to his death.

+In 2001, a 30-year-old man jumped to his death from the 51st floor, crashed through the Crystal Court, and landed by the fountain near Basil's restaurant.

 In 2007, Fidel Danilo Sanchez-Flores, a worker removing snow from the IDS Center's Crystal Court roof, slipped and fell three stories through the glass canopied atrium to his death.

-In 2001, a 30-year-old man jumped to his death from the 51st floor, crashed through the Crystal Court, and landed by the fountain near Basil's restaurant.
-In 1996, a 32-year-old man knocked out a window in the 30th floor of the IDS Center and jumped to his death.